Site observation and user interviews

 The process of taking calls can be very stressful.
 Trying to find the information you need to capture all the relevant aspects of each call to ensure nothing is missed.
 Well crafted forms (with hint-text) helps ensures this process goes as smoothly as possible.

-Here’s a quick mock-up of how I intend the final design to look on an iPhone.
+Here’s a quick mock-up of how I intend the final design to look.
 I find by providing clients photorealistic mockups in context it helps them to visualize with how the finished product will look.
 A design prototype was created to show the various user-flows of the dashboard.
 This is a great way to test out the functionality and mechanics to see if it feels clunky and identify areas for improvement.